sharmaabhilaksh/ceh-practical-toolkit/README.md

 ## Introduction
 This repository contains the CEH Toolkit.
-It is a collection of tools and scripts that are useful for the CEH practical exam.
+It is a collection of tools, commands, and scripts that are useful for the CEH practical exam.

-The tools are organized in modules, which are based on the official CEHv12 curriculum.
+The items are organized in modules, which are based on the official CEHv12 curriculum.